 Final exam – Individual assessment

-Assignment - Groups of 3-4 students
+Individual assignment - Groups of 1 or 2 students

 LiteratureCheney & Kincaid (2012), Numerical Mathematics and Computing.
 7th

 |Language of Tuition||Dutch|

 dr. L.F.
 Hoogerheide

 You need to register for this course yourself